PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 these types can be created in a type stable manner.

 ### Constructing instances
-As mentioned, the convenience mehtod `Vect[I]` will return the concrete type `GradedSpace{I,D}` with the matching value of `D`, so that should never be a user's concern.
+As mentioned, the convenience method `Vect[I]` will return the concrete type `GradedSpace{I,D}` with the matching value of `D`, so that should never be a user's concern.
 In fact, for consistency, `Vect[Trivial]` will just return `ComplexSpace`, which is not even a specific type of `GradedSpace`.
 There is also the Unicode alias `ℂ[I]`,